 The Character of Dalwhinnie

-At 595 metres above sea level Dalwhinnie is the highest and most remote of the Pyrenees district vineyards.
-Surrounded and sheltered by the highest range, this unique bowl of vines is located in a naturally undulating trough which falls away from the hills, forming an amphitheater nestled into the ranges.
+At 595 metres above sea level, Dalwhinnie is the highest and most remote of the Pyrenees district vineyards.
+Surrounded and sheltered by the highest range, this unique bowl of vines is located in a naturally undulating trough which falls away from the hills, forming an amphitheatre nestled into the ranges.

 The site was originally purchased by Ewan Jones, an architect, in 1973 and named after the Scottish Highlands town of his Scottish ancestors.
 He planted the vineyard after deep ripping (twice) the vine rows, removing trees and rock picking the site.

 In 1983 Ewan's eldest son, David, took over the management of the vineyard, and later owned and operated Dalwhinnie from 1994 to January 2020 when it was acquired by Fogarty Wine Group.

 Now part of the Fogarty Wine Group portfolio, Dalwhinnie keeps good company alongside Lake's Folly in the Hunter Valley, New South Wales; Lowestoft and Tasmanian Vintners in Tasmania; and Deep Woods Estate, Evans & Tate, Millbrook Winery and Smithbrook Wines in Western Australia.